 How long does it take the futon to break in to it's designated thickness?

 When your futon first arrives it will be very thick and soft–about 8 inches thick.
-Usually within a week or two, depending on the weight of the people sleeping on it, it will settle down to about four inches thick.
+Usually within a about a month with everyday use, depending on the weight of the people sleeping on it, it will settle down to about four inches thick.